 When a loved one unexpectedly passes, survivors are left with questions: How am I going to go on?
 How can I pay the mortgage?
 How am I going to send the kids to college?
 If you believe your loved one’s death was the fault of someone else, you are entitled to answers.

-Your consultation at McEnery Price Messey & Sullivan is always free.
+Your consultation at the McEnery Law Group is always free.
 Call 866.214.0450 to discuss your wrongful death claim with one of our experienced attorneys.

 After a loved one’s death, it is often a stressful and confusing time.
-The attorneys at McEnery Price Messey & Sullivan are warm and compassionate with both a nurse/attorney and doctor/attorney on staff.
+The attorneys at the McEnery Law Group are warm and compassionate with a nurse/attorney on staff.
 They will be able to translate the medical and legal issues surrounding the death of your loved one and protect your long term interests.